ranchoasb/ranchoasb.github.io/_posts/2021-03-14-march-madness-bracket-challenge.md

 The deadline for bracket submissions is 3/17.
 Students are encouraged to participate, please share this with your friends!
 Check out the poster attached.
 It contains a QR code that also links to the google form.
 Thank you all for your time, have fun!

-The Results:
+THE WINNERS:

-Brynn Sneed and Sarina Rabiee are both tied in first place with 85 points!
+ASB has completed reviewing all the bracket challenge entries!
+There is a tie for first place between Brynn Sneed and Sarina Rabiee, both winning with 85 points.